 It may be surprising but there are nine different types of tax that must be considered by property investors or developers.
-Whether it be properties held in your own name, in trusts, your pension scheme or a company your portfolio deserves the advice that our specialists can give.
+Whether it be properties held in your own name, in trusts, your pension scheme or a company your portfolio deserves the advice that our sector specialist accountants can give.

 We can advise on the accounting, tax and commercial aspects that you will come across and some that you may not know about.
 We maintain strong links with other professionals such as solicitors, valuers and mortgage providers, all of whom are key to the success of a property venture.

 We specialise in all aspects of residential and commercial property whether by investors or developers and typically advice on the following:

 - How your ‘business’ or investment should be structured

 - Whether property should be held inside or outside of a limited company

 - Planning to make the most of available tax reliefs and exemptions.